 The Settings page provides options with which to further configure the application.

-For more information on the application setting options, see Application Settings.
+For more information on the application setting , see About application settings.

 The Attributes page provides a list of attributes that will be passed into the application.
 This page also provides the ability to add, edit, or remove any attribute.

 For more information on the attribute options, seeApplication attributes.

 In a new tab, Navigate to your Okta Org and sign in as an Administrator.

 Click Directory > Profile Editor.

 - Click Profile in the Actions column.

 - Click + Add Attribute to add a custom attribute that will be used to send header information through the Sample Header Application.